 - Is employed more than 90 days during the 9 months immediately before her confinement.

-Either party to a contract of service may at any time give a termination notice in writing, and the notice period shall not be less than:
+Under the EA, either party to a contract of service may at any time give a termination notice in writing, and the notice period shall not be less than:

 - 4 weeks for employment less than 2 years;